 Detroit Tigers vs Chicago White Sox Odds, Spread, and Totals

-The Detroit Tigers will kick off a four-game set against the Chicago White Sox tonight.
-The AL Central rivals are at opposite ends of the division, as the White Sox…
+The Detroit Tigers will look to tie up a series victory against the Chicago White Sox tonight.
+The division rivals are in the middle of a three-game set, with game…

-The Detroit Tigers will kick off a four-game set against the Chicago White Sox tonight.
-The AL Central rivals are at opposite ends of the division, as the White Sox already trail the first-place Tigers by 20 games, and it is only the very early days of June.
+The Detroit Tigers will look to tie up a series victory against the Chicago White Sox tonight.
+The division rivals are in the middle of a three-game set, with game two coming on the heels of a destructive Tigers victory that ended with a final score of 13-1.

-The Tigers will send one of their prized offseason acquisitions to the mound for this game.
-Jack Flaherty is living up to his billing as one of the better starters in the MLB, earning a 3.94 ERA and a 1.11 WHIP.
-Unsurprisingly, this is a familiar matchup for the righty, as he faced the White Sox earlier in the season, holding Chicago to one run over six innings of work while striking out seven batters.
-That outing was in early April, and the White Sox have not improved one bit offensively since then.
-Flaherty should enjoy another solid outing here.
+A couple of injuries to the starting pitching rotation have left the Tigers on uncertain ground in this game.
+Detroit would normally call upon Reese Olson or Jackson Jobe to make this start, but with both pitchers on the IL, manager AJ Hinch will likely look to a minor league arm to fill in the blank.
+Chicago ranks second-to-last in the MLB in batting average, slugging percentage, and OPS, numbers that indicate just how poorly the White Sox have performed at the plate.

 Spread